oconnor-kevin/OTC/README.md

 Like the exact algorithm, the last argument may be switched to 1 to time each iteration.

+## Reproducing Experimental Results
+The code for reproducing the experimental results described in the paper are included in `run_time_experiment.m` and `music_experiment.m`.
+Any necessary parameters for either experiment may be set at the top of the respective script.
+After doing this, you can run the entire script to run the experiment.
+All relevant results will be saved automatically.

 ## Citing this Repo
 If you wish to refer to our results or code, please cite our paper as follows:
 ```